 Sit down after each class and take a few notes about what went great, what went wrong and how you might have done a better job.
 This will help you in refining your skills.
 Even very experienced teachers put some serious thought into problems that occurred during class and how they might best be corrected.

 Save every lesson plan you write.
 If you teach a certain book or certain topics repeatedly to students of similar levels (and you will), you’ll find you need only a little polish on the lesson drawing from your notes that you wrote.

 You can find literally thousands of EFL/ESL lesson plans on the Internet.
 Take a look at few and you will rarely see the same format used.
 But they will generally have, in one form or another, most of the information indicated above.

 Try the website below and see what they have and note the similarities and differences between the lesson formats.
 Don’t get stuck in a rigid idea of what a lesson plan should look like.
 You’ll notice many lessons that are called “lesson plans” really aren’t!

 Following is a “Lesson Plan Format” based on the lesson plan in the Basic Concepts section above.
 It will open in a new window in Word.

-A recommended resource is over at www.Teach-nology.com They have a Lesson Plan Tool that will help you better grasp the idea.
+A recommended resource is over at www.Teach-nology.com.
+They have a Lesson Plan Tool that will help you better grasp the idea.
 Read their section on What to Consider when Writing a Lesson Plan.
 Teach-nology is not an EFL/ESL website but their ideas dovetail nicely into helping you get the big idea about what a lesson plan is and should be and why.
-And the lesson plan tool can help you play around a bit with the basic ideas.
+The lesson plan tool can help you play around a bit with the basic ideas.

-When you get a handle on all this, you can be a REAL teacher!
+When you get a handle on TEFL lesson planning, you can be a REAL teacher!